 Now also available in ebook format as Kindle, Kobo and Nook editions from online retailers.

-FREE AUDIO DOWNLOAD:
+FREE MP3 DOWNLOAD:

 A free weekly statement selected from Barry Long's inspirational writings will be sent by email to anyone who requests it.

 LOVE IS NOT A FEELING ~ The Interview

 Barry Long was interviewed about Love is Not a Feeling by Hal Blacker, editor of What is Enlightenment magazine.